giancarlo-david/ShoeCollectionCS/README.md

   * How events work in C# (Still need to learn dynamic events and event handling, just learned some basics about events)
   * How to make my project with a GUI!
 (Super proud of this one)
   * Not to use data mutation in the import method to add tempShoe to the list and instead create a new object within the while loop to avoid data mutation and also have the method function correctly

- # Features to work on
-  * Need to comment